Gift Idea #4

 Begin a collection of CO2s and learn to compare the CO2 of a plant with the essential oil (for example learn to distinguish the difference between the CO2 of Lavendula angustifolia versus the essential oil of L. angustifolia)

 Both NaturesGift.com and SunRoseAromatics.com sell beautiful CO2s, and some are quite exotic like Butter CO2 and Amaranth Seed CO2.

 Ask for several different chemotypes of one species, like Basil, Rosemary or Thyme.
 You can read more about chemotypes in my blog post on taxonomy here: AromaticWisdomInstitute.com/essential-oil-taxonomy-nomenclature-part2/

 Ask for several oils from one country, like Nepal or Turkey or Madagascar.
 Then begin to see what these oils all have in common from their cultivation to their therapeutic properties.
 You’ll become an expert on oils from one country of origin!

-See you tomorrow with Wish List Gift Ideas #5!
+Check back on July 31st for Wish List Gift Ideas #5!